PolymerLabs/arcs/README.md

 There are additional targets provided to run subsets of those commands.

-- To start a server, run `npm start`.
-This will spin up a server in the current directory serving on 8080.
+- `npm start`: spins up a server (and blocks), serving in port 8080.
-- To build packed artifacts, run `tools/sigh`.
+- `tools/sigh`: run a subset of tests and build packed artifacts.
-- To run tests against a currently running server, with the current set of built artifacts, run `npm run test`.
+- `npm test`: run all tests (using currently built artifacts) against an already-running server (assumed to be port 8080).
+- `npm run test-no-web`: run all non-web tests.

 ### Debugging tests